derzeiss/pong.ts/README.md

 const g = new Game(MyAiBar, LowIntelligenceAIBar, 'game-canvas');
 ```

-After instantiating the game you can either call `simulate(numberOfGames:number) -> [drafts: number, winsP1: number, winsP2: number]` which will simulate the given number of games and return the results or `run()` which will start a new human-playable game.
+After instantiating the game you can either call `simulate(numberOfGames:number) -> [draws: number, winsP1: number, winsP2: number]` which will simulate the given number of games and return the results or `run()` which will start a new human-playable game.

 ### Share your AI with your team / show it in the distributed dashboard

+1. Make sure your AI is exported in the `ais` array in `~/pong/index.ts`.
-Just push your changes to the repo to make it available for your team and to run simulations against them.
+2. Just push your changes to the repo to make it available for your team and to run simulations against them.

 # Part II: AI competition Dashboard